-That’s why it is important that you have the best cat carrier that your money can buy.
+That’s why it is important that you have the highest quality carrier that your money can buy.
 The best part is, cat carriers aren’t very expensive!
 Head on over to our buying guide to see for yourself!

 In our buying guide, we provide you with five reviews on cat carriers that we believe are worth looking at.
-There are a few hard sided carriers and a few soft sided, so you can decide which will work best for your needs.
-We also provide you with a list of important features you should look for when choosing the best cat carrier, just in case you want to keep looking!
+There are a few hard-sided carriers and a few soft-sided, so you can decide which will work best for your needs.
+We also provide you with a list of important features you should look for when choosing a carrier, just in case you want to keep looking!

-Leave us a comment and tell us what you want a cat carrier for.
-Will it be for travel or just going to the vet?
+Leave us a comment and tell us about your experiences with cat travel.
 We’d love to hear from you!